gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="/Images/link extracter copy and paste.png" width="1200"/>

 ## Step 4:
-you will get a link like this, if you have subscribed to more than 100 subreddits you will get multiple links.
+You will get a link like this in the console tab, if you have subscribed to more than 100 subreddits you will get multiple links.
 For example, 1000 subreddits will generate 10 links.

 <img src="/Images/link extracter output.png" width="1200"/>